astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/agoodscientist.md

 More abstractly, can you take any problem and implement it?
 This could look like a backend, or this could look like a beautiful website.
-Either way, you're that person who doesn't back down from a problem and quite simply, implements it and implements it well! i.e., you factor in maintainability, readability, and clarity.
+Either way, you're that person who doesn't back down from a problem and quite simply, implements it and implements it well!
+I.e., you factor in maintainability, readability, and clarity.

 ## The Theory

-The theory part -- hear me out, even though I'll hopefully and probably never have to whip up a mathematical proof on the jobsite, I think the theory allows you to do three things: communicate, teach, and leverage power.
+The theory part: hear me out, even though I'll hopefully and probably never have to whip up a mathematical proof on the job site, I think the theory allows you to do three things: communicate, teach, and leverage power.

 Communicating: This is the most important part in my opinion.
 My research advisor